Fujifilm X-T1 vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the X-T1 provides a higher frame rate than the E-PL8.
 It can shoot video footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the X-T1 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-T1, the Olympus E-PL8, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-PL8 has a touchscreen, while the X-T1 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the X-T1 does not have a selfie-screen.